na-na-hi/renget/archive/vdpo6.md

 >his thighs felt like a vice
 >for all his talk he immediately loved this
 >your hands held his hips in a deathgrip
->tongue fucking him made him make highest pitched cries to no one in particular
+>tongue fucking him made him make high pitched cries to no one in particular
->he desperately grinded back against your face
+>he desperately rode against your face
 >"not fair"
 >that was the first complete words he got out
 >well of course you were going to fight dirty